 The Emergency Preparedness Plan that is part of the Annual Security Report is distributed to prospective students via email upon enrollment and is revised annually and sent to all students and employees by October 1 each calendar year.
-It is also available on the school website.
+It is also available on the school website on the Consumer Information page.